cdl-saarland/rv/README.md

 RV's diagnostic output can be configured through a couple of environment variables.
 These will be read by the Outer-Loop Vectorizer and rvTool.
 To get a short diagnostic report from every transformation in RV, set the environment variable `RV_REPORT` to any value but `0`.
-To also get a report from RV's Outer-Loop Vectorizer, set the environment variable `LV_DIAG` to a non-`0` value to get feedback.
+To also get a report from RV's Outer-Loop Vectorizer, set the environment variable `LV_DIAG` to a non-`0` value.

 ### cmake options